pandeyaparna2022/Ribosome_profiling/README.md

 All the scripts are written with SBATCH options at the beginning so that the script could be submitted to the SLURM workload manager to reduce the conputational load at the head node of the IUB cluster.

-All the scripts require at least 1 input path and 1 output path indicating the location of the input and the output file respectively.
+All the scripts require at least 1 input path and 1 output path indicating the location of the input file to be processed and the location of the output file respectively.
 The script can be run as follows:

 example.sh <path/to/input/files/> <path/to/output/files/>